pablopunk/Oncoscape/INSTALL.md

 ***Note:*** after adjusting the system path and defining new system environment variables on Windows, you'll need to exit the console (cmd.exe) and open it again before the updated path and new environment variables will take effect.

-To install the latest version of Node.js, visit https://nodejs.org/en/download/ and download the latest Windows node package.
+To install the latest stable (not LTS) version of Node.js (currently v5.9.1), visit https://nodejs.org/en/download/ and download the latest Windows node package.
 After the download is complete, double click on the node-*.msi and install node on your system.

 Finally you'll need to install node-gyp.
 Node-gyp is a tool for compiling native add-on modules for Node.js and is required for the "rstats" add-on that is used interface node with R. To install node-gyp, run the following command: